 Melissa is a regular speaker, debater and broadcaster.
 A frequent key note invitee, she has addressed a wide variety of audiences, here and abroad, on the themes reflected in her journalism and books.
 She has written and presented several Radio Four programmes and has been a guest on the programme, , , , , , , the and news.
 She was one of several writers featured in a one hour special on the representation of politics in the arts and fiction on Radio Four presented by Mark Lawson, has been a guest several times on the hugely popular Podcast and was recently interviewed by Steve Richards for his Radio Four series The Corbyn Story.

 Melissa has appeared at the Hay, Edinburgh, Bath and Cheltenham literary festivals, among many others.
 In 2015 she was a judge for the David Cohen prize, a biennial prize, awarded in recognition of an individual’s lifetime achievement in literature.
-As a long standing patron of the Cambridge Literary Festival, Melissa has interviewed, and taken part in conversations with, a host of contemporary authors and high profile political figures including Ed Miliband, Alison Wolf, the biographer Rachel Holmes and the spectacularly creative anti-Brexit lobby group
+As a long standing patron of the Cambridge Literary Festival, Melissa has interviewed, and taken part in conversations with, a host of contemporary authors and high profile political figures including Ed Miliband, Professor Alison Wolf, ex Speaker of the House of Commons John Bercow, the biographer Rachel Holmes and the spectacularly creative anti-Brexit lobby group

 Melissa lives in London, and is currently working on a number of personal essays and a study (forof the ways in which key political moments, and movements, have been represented in English language fiction, and the interplay between political ideas and cultural forms.